-To summarize, we can say that the foundation for Conscious Breathing is relaxation and recovery via low, slow, small and rhythmical breathing, while the foundation for Wim Hof’s method is activation via forceful breathing that stresses the body.
-Many other breathing exercises I’ve tried, like Rebirthing, Holotrophic breathing and some Pranayama and Kundalini yoga exercises are based on the same principles as the Wim Hof-breathing, i.e. they focus on breathing that exceeds the body’s need, either a forceful breathing or a lower-grade form of over breathing.
+To summarize, we can say that the foundation for Conscious Breathing is relaxation and recovery via low, slow, small and rhythmical breathing via the nose, while the foundation for Wim Hof’s method is activation via forceful breathing that stresses the body.
+Many other breathing exercises I’ve tried, like Rebirthing, Holotrophic breathing and some Pranayama and Kundalini yoga exercises are based on the same principles as the Wim Hof-breathing, i.e. they focus on breathing that exceeds the body’s need, either a forceful breathing or a lower-grade form of overbreathing.
 However, there is no right or wrong.
 Both ways to breathe have their place, and which one is the most beneficial to you depends on where you are and which approach speaks to you the most, i.e. do you want to feel harmonious, strong, filled with self-confidence through relaxation or through activation that challenges you and makes you stressed.

 One comparison is when we exercise, we can do it at low-intensity with a low pulse or high-intensity with a high pulse.
 Conscious Breathing would then represent low-intense exercise, while Wim Hof’s method represents high-intense exercise.
-Personally, when I exercise, I do the majority, about 90%, low-intensity in order to create a stable ground, and only about 10% high-intensity, which I think is best for our body in the long run.
+Personally, when I exercise, I do the majority, about 90% or more, low-intensity in order to create a stable ground, and only about 10% or less of high-intensity, which I think is best for our body in the long run.

 It is highly likely that low-intense activity, such as trekking or collecting nuts, berries, fruit, and mushrooms, has dominated our lives during evolution, while the high-intense activities such as hunting and fleeing, occurred less frequently.